RDFLib/pyLODE/README.rst

 pyLODES won't just translate everything that you can describe in RDF into HTML!
 This is a conscious design choice to ensure that a certain conventional style of documented ontology is produced.
-However, surrport for new properties and ontology patterns can be made - just create an Issue on `this project's Issue tracker <https://github.com/RDFLib/pyLODE/issues>`__.
+However, support for new properties and ontology patterns can be made - just create an Issue on `this project's Issue tracker <https://github.com/RDFLib/pyLODE/issues>`__.